 - 12.1 All school staff including supply staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff including supply staff should be aware of the Whole School Behaviour Policy and Staff Code of Conduct. - 12.3 All staff including supply staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People 20207. - 12.4 All staff as part of their annual safeguarding training will receive E Safety Training and will sign the E-Safety Acceptable Use Agreement.
-This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of e-safety matters and that all digital communications with students/parents/carers should be a professional level and only carried out using official school systems. - 12.5 We understand that a pupil may make an allegation against a member of staff; - 12.6 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for concern laid down in the LSCPB Procedures managing the (http://llrscb.proceduresonline.com/chapters/p alleg staff.html).
-In addition to this, the Headteacher is aware of the harms thresholds and difference between low level concerns and harms as set out in KCSIE 2022 and within the school's Allegations Policy. - 12.8 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult with Children's Social Care, Jude Atkinson, LADO without notifying the Headteacher first.
-(0116 454 2440)
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff including supply staff should be aware of the Whole School Behaviour Policy and Staff Code of Conduct - 12.3 All staff including supply staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People 20228 - 12.4 All staff as part of their annual safeguarding training will receive Online Safety Training and will sign the Acceptable Use Agreement.
+This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of online safety and that all digital communications with students/parents/carers should be at professional level and only carried out using official school systems.
+Further information on this can be found in section 41 & 42 of this policy. - 12.5 We understand that a pupil may make an allegation against a member of staff. - 12.6 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - 12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (Leicester and the Leicestershire and Rutland